JMDKC/personal-site-gatsby/content/posts/2020-07-17-gallery-entrances.md

 This door, this door!
 I’m calling it: this one is the final boss of Parisian gallery entrances, because the potential embarrassment factor, combined with difficulty of entrance, is so high.
 Look closely at the left-hand wooden door in the picture above.
 There’s a small wooden door-within-the-door, that needs a twist of the handle and hefty push to get in, assuming the gallerist inside has bothered to buzz you.
 You’ll forget that you need to pull it by the time you come back outside.
 Extra bonus points for the entrance being on the very busy Rue du Temple, meaning you run the risk of gaining an amused audience if you need to buzz repeatedly or struggle with the door.

 But then, once inside, you can pat yourself on the back.
 You’ve made it, the final boss is defeated.
 Go and see some art!
 And maybe reflect on the fact that, if this really has been enough of a psychological burden that you might conceivably write a blog post about it in future then… you are blessedly unburdened.
-Asssuming nothing really bad happens, like a global pandemic.
+Assuming nothing really bad happens, like a global pandemic.